IATI/IATI-Developer-Documentation/datastore-and-data-pipelines.rst

 merely delete the data file from their own systems then tools may interpret this as a temporary server error and carry on displaying the old data for a bit (the IATI Datastore will do this).

 When this happens tools should try and remove the data as soon as they can.
-In the case of the Unified Data Platform the first stage that checks the registry constantly will notice a file which it previously knew about is now gone.
+In the case of the Unified Platform Data Pipeline the first stage that checks the registry constantly will notice a file which it previously knew about is now gone.
 When it notices this it will delete the data for the file straight away.
-Thus the unified data platform removes data really quickly.
+Thus the Unified Platform Data Pipeline removes data really quickly.

 For other data pipelines that don't use the data hash and rely on downloading all the data every night, removal is not so fast.
 You have to wait for the next set of downloads and processing for that download to happen.
 It can be a day or